Rokutann/npy.el/README.md

 * spawn a virtualenv-dedicated inferior python process
-* spawn multiple virtualenv-dedicated inferior python processes for different Pipenv projects
+* spawn multiple virtualenv-dedicated inferior python processes for multiple Pipenv projects
-* send Python code from multiple sources to the virtualenv-dedicated inferior process for the Pipenv project
+* send Python code chunks from multiple Python sources in a Pipenv project to the virtualenv-dedicated inferior python process for the project
+* dispatch Python code chunks to the appropriate virtualenv-dedicated inferior python process when you have spawned multiple virtualenv-dedicated inferior python processes for different Pipenv projects
 * change buffer's association to a Pipenv project automatically when the file buffer in a Pipenv project gets written out to a directory under a differet Pipenv project